-All individuals in the department are to be made aware of the policy on Environmental Protection Compliance and other relevant policies (e.g. policy #5 – Sustainability), It is a goal of the University that all administrative heads of unit, or their designates, attend the session on “Environmental Responsibilities at UBC”, For information on upcoming sessions contact the Manager Environmental Programs (822-9527).
+All individuals in the department are to be made aware of the policy on Environmental Protection Compliance and other relevant policies (e.g. policy #5 – Sustainability).
+It is a goal of the University that all administrative heads of the unit, or their designates, attend the session on “Environmental Responsibilities at UBC”.
+For information on upcoming sessions contact the Manager Environmental Programs (822-9527).

-All individuals within the department are responsible for reporting incidents, and serious issues immediately to the administrative head of unit, The administrative head of unit shall advise the Manager Environmental Programs immediately of any serious issues.
+All individuals within the department are responsible for reporting incidents, and serious issues immediately to the administrative head of the unit.
+The administrative head of the unit shall advise the Manager of Environmental Programs immediately of any serious issues.

-The administrative head of unit, or their designate, must contact a legal review annually, The review will consist of:
+The administrative head of the unit, or their designate, must contact a legal review annually.
+The review will consist of:

 - A review of the UBC Environmental Legislation Handbook and other resources to determine legislation, codes of practice, guidelines and UBC policies and procedures that are applicable to operations and activities within the faculty.